k3b/calef/README.md

 Select an entry in Android-Kalender and send/share the entry's content as human readable text.

-Usually calendar entries are shared in the human-unreadable technical format "ICS" (or "VCS") that calendar programs can read.
+Usually calendar entries are shared in human-unreadable technical format "ICS" (or "VCS") that calendar programs can read.

 CalEF receives the technical format and re-sends/re-shares it-s content as human readable text.